-• Other secured financings are composed of liabilities related to sales of Loans and lending commitments accounted for as financings and secured contracts that are not classified as OTC derivatives because they fail net investment criteria.
+• Other secured financings are composed of short-dated notes secured by Corporate equities, liabilities related to sales of Loans and lending commitments accounted for as financings and secured contracts that are not classified as OTC derivatives because they fail net investment criteria.
 For further information on the determination of fair value, refer to the Valuation Techniques described herein for the corresponding instruments, which are the collateral referenced by the other secured financing liability.

-For further information on the determination of valuation hierarchy classification, see the Valuation Hierarchy Classification described herein for the corresponding instruments, which are the collateral referenced by the other secured financing liability.
+• For further information on the determination of valuation hierarchy classification, see the Valuation Hierarchy Classification described herein for the corresponding instruments, which are the collateral referenced by the other secured financing liability.